robenkleene/development-references/unity/tutorials/unity-vr-game.md

 1. To have the teleport happen on trigger rather than grip, set `Right Teleport Ray > XR Controller (Device-based) > Select Usage: Trigger`.
 Also set `Axis To Press Threshold: 0.2`.
 2. Use a cube to create a wall on the `Teleportation Area` to illustrate that the ray does not allow teleporting through walls.

+### Bowling Ball

+By default, the teleport also allows interacting with the `Bowling Ball`.